Martin Wallner Ph.D

 I am a 3rd year biology major and musicology minor student.
 I am from Chico, CA and I enjoy golfing, snowboarding and exploring.

 I am a second year molecular, cellular, and developmental biology major from San Diego.
 I am currently working on a project involving transposon based gene therapy with Taryn.
 In my free time, I like to watch TV, crochet, and go to the gym!

 I am an undergraduate student at UCLA studying Molecular Biology (MCDB) and History.
-My research interests lie in understanding arginase deficiency and finding gene/enzyme therapies for this disorder.
-In my spare time, I enjoy working out, playing basketball, and familiarizing myself with world events
+My research interests lie in understanding different urea cycle disorders and finding appropriate and sustainable gene therapies for them.
+In my spare time, I enjoy working out, playing basketball, and familiarizing myself with world events.

 My name is Leonides Cigarroa, and I am a second year MIMG student.
 My hometown is Laredo, Texas where I hope to return to someday to join the family business of cardiological healthcare.
 When I’m not aiding in the lab or studying for my classes, I frequent the gym and enjoy playing the guitar.
 Should you ever see me in the Neurological Science Research Building, feel free to say hello!

 I am a first-year Human Biology and Society major from Northern California.
 My research interests lie in genetics and molecular biology, specifically gene editing and gene therapies.
 In my free time, I enjoy learning new instruments, roller skating, and trying different coffee places.

 I am a 1st year Psychobiology major at UCLA, and I’m from Torrance, CA. I am interested in neuroscience and genetics.
 In my free time, I like to play tennis, crochet, and play video games with friends!